sncey/Hazy-Ripples/README.md

 ## Guest Stories

 1. As a guest, I want to be able to see all events.
+2. As a guest, I want to be able to login to my account.
-2. As a guest, I want to be able to see the home page.
+3. As a guest, I want to be able to see the home page.
-3. As a guest, I want to be able to create an account.
+4. As a guest, I want to be able to create an account.
-4. As a guest, I want to be able to filter events by category.
+5. As a guest, I want to be able to filter events by category.
-5. As a guest, I want to be able to filter events by location.
+6. As a guest, I want to be able to filter events by location.
-6. As a guest, I want to be able to filter events by date.
+7. As a guest, I want to be able to filter events by date.
-7. As a guest, I want to be able to search for events.
+8. As a guest, I want to be able to search for events.

 ## User Stories

-1. As a user, I want to be able to login to my account.
-2. As a user, I want to be able to see all events.
+1. As a user, I want to be able to see all events.
-3. As a user, I want to be able to see all events that I am attending.
+2. As a user, I want to be able to see all events that I am attending.
-4. As a user, I want to be able to attend an event.
+3. As a user, I want to be able to attend an event.
-5. As a user, I want to be able to unattend an event.
+4. As a user, I want to be able to unattend an event.
-6. As a user, I want to be able to update my account.
+5. As a user, I want to be able to update my account.
-7. As a user, I want to be able to deactivate my account.
+6. As a user, I want to be able to deactivate my account.
-8. As a user, I want to be able to filter events by category.
+7. As a user, I want to be able to filter events by category.
-9. As a user, I want to be able to filter events by location.
+8. As a user, I want to be able to filter events by location.
-10. As a user, I want to be able to filter events by date.
+9. As a user, I want to be able to filter events by date.
-11. As a user, I want to be able to search for events.
+10. As a user, I want to be able to search for events.
+11. As a user, I want to be able to sign out

 ## Organization Stories